 Samantha Rose Mandeles

-Sam earned her M.A., cum laude, in Counterterrorism and Homeland Security from the Interdisciplinary Center in Herzliya, Israel in 2016, and her B.A. in Bio-Archaeology and Middle Eastern Studies from Hampshire College in Massachusetts in 2010.
-She has spent nearly three years living in Israel, and is a long-time advocate for African Jewry.
-Sam’s writing has been published in numerous media outlets, including Newsweek, JNS, and the Algemeiner; and she has spoken to audiences all over the country on issues such as campus anti-Semitism, Middle Eastern history, media bias and misinformation, and Jewish activism.
+Sam is an open-source intelligence researcher focusing on extremism and anti-Semitism and a long-time advocate for African Jewry.
+Sam earned her M.A., cum laude, in Counterterrorism and Homeland Security from Reichman University in Herzliya, Israel in 2016, and her B.A. in Bio-Archaeology and Middle Eastern Studies from Hampshire College in Massachusetts in 2010.
+She is currently a Krauthammer Fellow with the Tikvah Fund, and previously spent nearly three years living in Israel.
+Her writing has been published in numerous media outlets, including Newsweek, JNS, and The Algemeiner, and she has spoken to audiences all over the country on issues such as campus anti-Semitism, Middle Eastern history, media bias and misinformation, and Jewish activism.
 In her spare time, Sam is a painter and photographer; she has achieved 2nd degree black belt in tae-kwon-do and currently trains as an amateur powerlifter.
-She lives in the Midwest with her fiance and cat.
+She lives in Washington, D.C. with her husband and cat.

 Hazzan Dr. Randall Miller